Sakati84/3DPrintColorizer/README.md

 ![](Media/Models.jpg)

 ## Release Notes
+- **2021-08-06** Fixed issue with some T-Commands still being in the G-Code as reported by Teaching Tech.
-**2021-08-06** Added big compatibility update.
+- **2021-08-05** Added big compatibility update.
 Added parts to mount to nearly any BLTouch-compatible Printer (no CoreXY for now).

 ## How it works
 3D Print Colorizer uses Sharpie or Sharpie-like permanent markers to directly paint on the layers of a 3D print.
 After a layer is finished printing normally a pen holder, which is mounted to the print head, is used to fetch pens from a special pen rack mounted to the top part of the printer.
 Normal printing and painting is used alternately to produce a final colored model.